AaltoSciComp/python-for-scicomp/content/plotting-vega-altair.md

   - [Heatmap](https://altair-viz.github.io/gallery/simple_heatmap.html)
   - [Layered histogram](https://altair-viz.github.io/gallery/layered_histogram.html)
 - Then try to print out the data that is used in this example just before the call of the plotting function to learn about its structure.
+Consider writing the data to file before changing it.
 - Then try to modify the data a bit.
 - If you have time, try to feed it different, simplified data.
   **This will be key for adapting the examples to your projects.**